 Principles of materials

-Hertfordshire has considerable sand and gravel deposits and mineral extraction is an important contributor to Hertfordshire’s economy.
+For example Hertfordshire has considerable sand and gravel deposits and mineral extraction is an important contributor to Hertfordshire’s economy.
 However, even well managed minerals extraction generates noise, dust and waste, uses significant amounts of energy and manifests itself in the form of heavy goods vehicles on the roads.

 Principles of sustainable materials